CNAME record: Details

-When an A record lookup for bar.example.com is carried out, the resolver will see a CNAME record and restart the lookup for foo.example.com and will then return 192.0.2.23.
+Consider the DNS zone shown at right: when an A record lookup for bar.example.com is carried out, the resolver will see a CNAME record and restart the lookup for foo.example.com, eventually returning 192.0.2.23.

 Possible confusion

-With a CNAME record, one can point a name such as "bar.example.com" to "foo.example.com".
-Because of this, during casual discussion, the "bar.example.com." (left-hand) side of a DNS entry can be incorrectly identified as "the CNAME" or "a CNAME".
-However, this is inaccurate.
-The canonical (true) name of "bar.example.com" is "foo.example.com".
-Because CNAME stands for Canonical Name, the right-hand side is the actual "CNAME"; on the same side as the address "A".
+With a CNAME record, one can point a name such as bar.example.com to foo.example.com.
+Because of this, during casual discussion, the lefthand (bar.example.com) side of a DNS entry can be incorrectly identified as the CNAME, however, this is inaccurate.
+The CNAME record stores the canonical (true) name of a host, making the righthand side the actual CNAME.

+bar.example.com.
+3600 IN CNAME foo.example.com.

 This confusion is specifically mentioned in RFC 2181, "Clarifications to the DNS Specification".
 The left-hand label is an alias for the right-hand side (the RDATA portion), which is (or should be) a canonical name.
-In other words, consider the following CNAME record:

-This may be read as saying that "bar.example.com" is an alias for the canonical name (CNAME) "foo.example.com".
-A client will request "bar.example.com" and the answer will be "foo.example.com".
+In other words, consider the CNAME record shown at right.
+This may be read as saying that bar.example.com is an alias for the canonical name foo.example.com.
+A client will request bar.example.com and the answer will be foo.example.com.